Breaking News | Reps C’ttee queries allocation of N15bn to East West Road project

 The minister said that it was on record that roads constructed under his watch had no potholes even 13 years after.

-“So, I have a lot of hope I will deliver the same in the Niger Delta.
-So we will provide you the details of the designs and all.
+“So, I have a lot hope I will deliver same in the Niger Delta.
+So we will provide for you the details of designs and all.

 “I have not allowed any single variation, because I have not seen the kind of quality of work, I would have loved to see.